ubccr/hpc-toolset-tutorial/xdmod/README.md

 We will next enter the administrative DB User's password.
 In our case that is an empty password.

-*Note, this would never be done in production.
-We only do it here for ease of use during the tutorial*
+*Note, a blank password should never be used in a production system.
+We only do it here for ease of use during the tutorial.*

 ```shell
 DB Admin Password: